The birth of the Mini SkirtFebruary 2, 2015

 The swinging sixties

-The swinging sixties was a time of iconic fashion trends and fantastic patterns and colours, but the mini wasn’t necessarily invented during this exciting decade.
+The swinging sixties was a time of iconic fashion trends and fantastic patterns and colours, but the Mini Skirt wasn’t necessarily invented during this exciting decade.
 The hemline had been decreasing for some time, starting after the Second World War, and before that even, when the flapper girl had shortened her dresses to mark a period of change for women.
 Even in some films during the fifties, girls were shown wearing shorter hems on their dresses.

 John Bates and the mini skirt